SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial-references.md

 # References: Absolute and Relative

-You will have noticed that when you use the fill handle, it has all sorts of interesting effects.
+The **Fill Handle** is one of the most useful tools in any spreadsheet app.
+It has all sorts of different functions built in.
 For example, if you open a blank spreadsheet and put a **1** into any cell and then drag the fill handle down, it will fill in the cells below it with 1s.

 <figure>
     <img src="images/tutorial_ref/1.png" alt="1s">